-Student ambassadors are current UW Master of Health Informatics and Health Information Management (MHIHIM) students who help prospective students learn about the program.
-Student ambassadors have a wide variety of relevant experiences and interests.
+Student ambassadors are current UW Master of Health Administration (MHA) students who are here to help prospective students learn about the MHA program at the University of Washington.
+They have a wide variety of experiences and interests.

 Interested in meeting an ambassador?

 Please contact us (email@example.com).